jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 **Who controls where this money goes?** Why, the top executives do, of course!
 It's only natural they'd want to direct as much as possible into their own pockets.

-Executives realise that any improvement to Worker quality-of-life, working conditions, benefits, or *(gasp!)* wages, immediately translates to a reduction in what they can pay themselves.
+Executives realise that any improvement to Worker quality-of-life, working conditions, benefits, or wages, immediately translates to a reduction in what they can pay themselves.
 So they fight like tigers to prevent it.

-But let's be real.
+Let's be real.
 Executives serve a valuable function, but no part of a company can function without the rest.
 Labor deserves a fair piece of the pie too, both in working conditions and compensation.
 The only question is what's fair?
 Should it be, *the worst they can treat you and you don't leave?*
 Or should it more properly be, *the best they can treat you and they don't fold?*